-- Identifying hazards and recommending corrective action - Displaying an understanding of hazard control - Effectively communicating OHS information - 2.3 Duration of contest - 2-day competition (Each day to start at 8:30 am and end by 5 pm.) - 3 activities over two days
+- Identifying hazards, recommending and identifying existing control measures - Displaying an understanding of hazard control - Effectively communicating OHS information

+2.3 Duration of contest
-At the competition orientation:

-- Each competitor will receive a schedule, indicating the time they are to do each activity over the two competition days.
-Competitors are expected to follow the schedule and arrive on time for each of their three activities. - Explanation of how the competitors will move through the activities in small groups. - Review of each activity and the contest scoring / judging for each activity. - 2.4 Skills and Knowledge to be tested - Core knowledge of OHS principles - Ability to identify and assess workplace hazards and to recommend corrective Action7 - Ability to recognize and discuss hazard controls7 - Ability to effectively communicate OHS information2
+- 2-day competition (Each day to start at 8:30 am and end by 4:30 pm.) - 3 activities over two days - At the competition orientation: - Each competitor will receive a schedule, indicating the time they are to do each activity over the two competition days.
+Competitors are expected to follow the schedule and arrive on time for each of their three activities. - Explanation will be provided as to how the competitors will move through the activities either individually or in small groups. - Contest scoring / judging for each activity will be reviewed.

+2.4 Skills and Knowledge to be tested

+- Knowledge of OHS principles - Ability to identify and assess workplace hazards and to recommend corrective action 7 - Ability to recognize and discuss hazard controls7 - Ability to effectively communicate OHS information2